-High orthophthalates represent just over 70% of the European plasticisers market.
+High ortho-phthalates represent just over 50% of the European plasticisers market.
 Risk assessments have shown positive results regarding the safe use of this group of substances.
 They all have been registered for REACH and do not require any classification for health and environmental effects, nor are they on the Candidate List for Authorisation.
 High phthalates are not CMR, neither are they considered endocrine disruptors.
 Precautionary restrictions for toys and childcare articles which can be placed in the mouth exist for DINP and DIDP, based on liver effects at high doses observed in rat studies (please note that this is not for reproductive effects!).

 NUMEROUS APPLICATIONS & EXTENSIVE TESTING

 Today, over 85 percent of all plasticisers consumed in Europe are used in flexible PVC applications.
 They give PVC the flexibility and elasticity needed for many different applications, particularly in construction (sheathing for electric cables, roofing membranes, flooring and wall coverings), in the automobile industry (trim, cables, under body sealants), furniture and artificial leather goods.
 Plasticisers are major functional substances that transform the physical properties of PVC and other polymers creating a whole new world of flexible and durable applications.

 Because plasticisers (US: plasticizers) are so widely used, they have undergone extensive testing for possible health and environmental effects and are amongst the most widely researched of all chemical substances.
 In Europe, the safe use of plasticisers is enabled by REACH, the most comprehensive product safety regulation anywhere in the world.

 EUROPEAN & GLOBAL MARKET